 We wrapped up a fantastic week in Portland, Oregon at StormCon 2014, the North American Surface Water Quality Conference and Expo.
 Our team not only presented at seven separate sessions, KJ was also the sponsor for the Thursday bus tour to the Port of Portland, OR and Port of Vancouver, WA marine terminal facilities.
-We had a great turnout, but if you missed any of our presentations, you can find all of our presentation through the links below:
+We had a great turnout, but if you missed any of our presentations, below is a list of the subjects we covered, as well as the speakers who covered them:

 - Interim Stormwater Management at a Historical Mill Site by Gregg Bryden.